forwards/forwards.github.io/README.md

 where the name of the directory defines the URL of your post.

-Within the subdirectory, create a new file, `index.Rmd`, with the following header
+Within the subdirectory, create a new file, `index.qmd`, with the following header

 ```yaml
 ---